 In 2017 I started this journey with the vague principle that, by helping myself I could help others, making it feel less selfish in a way.
+That became my ethos, to Challenge, Change and Inspire.
 Having raised nearly £6,000 for Make-A-Wish in that time, I’ve decided its time to take a break from fundraising, and in the short term, set myself some new challenges for 2020 and beyond.

 So here are the 10 challenges I’m looking to complete over the next 5 years.
 Click in to the links below to find out more and I’ll update these over time too.